Disclaimer

 "What happened?" he asked.

-"How the hell are we suppose to know?"
+"How the hell are we supposed to know?"
 Neelix replied.

 Jessie looked at the opps station, "this is weird."